-PM 4: Number and percent of PSSs reviewed which are updated/revised annually and as warranted.
-N: Number of PSSs reviewed that are updated annually and as warranted.
-D: Total Number of PSSs reviewed.
+PM 4: Number and percent of PSSs which are updated/revised annually and as warranted.
+N: Number of PSSs which are updated annually and as warranted.
+D: Total number of PSSs.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): 100% Review State Medicaid Agency Weekly Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: